Canada • Born on October 15th

 Gareth joined Watsi on March 20th, 2014.
 Eight years ago, Gareth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gareth's most recent donation traveled 7,400 miles to support Thuon, a father from Cambodia, to fund cataract surgery so he can see clearly again and return to supporting his family.
+Gareth's most recent donation traveled 8,800 miles to support Rose, a 62-year-old widow of two children from Malawi, to fund surgery to remove a portion of her thyroid gland causing swelling and pain.

 Thuon is a 43-year-old garment worker who enjoys listening to the news on the radio.
 He is married and has one daughter, who is currently attending school.
 His wife works as a cleaner in a restaurant to support their family.
 Due to his failing vision, Thuon has been unable to work for the past few years.
 Three years ago, Thuon developed a cataract in his right eye, causing him to experience light sensitivity and blurry vision.
 He has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so he is not able to go places on his own.
 When Thuon learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
 On August 11th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $253 procedure.
 Thuon says, "I hope after surgery my eye can see better and I can go back to work to support my family."